GuanyangLuo/ros-action/README.md

   - ROS Melodic
   - Python 2.7
   - Ubuntu 18.04
-  - Multipass (headless experience similar to GitHub Actions and Raspberry Pi)
+  - Docker container to have the same environment on GitHub Actions and for dev

 - Items:
   - Setup script to install all the dependencies on Ubuntu